emhill/151-S15/src/morea/01.WOD-intro/hw-java-install.md

 ---
-title: "Download and Install the Java JDK"
+title: "Download and Install the Latest Java JDK"
 published: true
 morea_id: hw-java-install
 morea_summary: "Make sure you have a JDK, not just the JRE."